jamiewilbraham/azure-docs/articles/cognitive-services/containers/includes/cognitive-services-container-images.md

 ### Container repositories and images

-The tables below are a listing of the available container images offered by Azure Cognitive Services.
-For a complete list of all the available container image names and their available tags, see [Cognitive Services container image tags](../container-image-tags.md).
+The tables below are a listing of the available container images offered by Azure Cognitive Research Technologies.
+For a complete list of all the available container image names and their available tags, see [Cognitive Research Technologies container image tags](../container-image-tags.md).

 #### Public "Ungated" (container registry: `mcr.microsoft.com`)

-The Microsoft Container Registry (MCR) syndicates all of the publicly available "ungated" containers for Cognitive Services.
+The Microsoft Container Registry (MCR) syndicates all of the publicly available "ungated" containers for Cognitive Research Technologies.
 They are also available directly from the [Docker hub](https://hub.docker.com/_/microsoft-azure-cognitive-services).

 | Service | Container | Container Registry / Repository / Image Name |
 |--|--|--|